 Reducing waste accumulation is not the only reason for a water change, but it’s worth noting that there are other reasons too.
 For example, you shouldn’t let your fish suffer from a lack of minerals in their tank environment!

 You know that fish need vitamins and minerals to stay healthy, right?
 Well, new water is just as crucial for them.
 So if you want your pet fish to be strong in vigor, then make sure they’re getting their appropriate dose of trace elements by replenishing them at specific intervals!

 Over time trace elements and minerals are used up or filtered out.
-Trace elements and minerals are crucial for the stability of water chemistry and to your fish.
-While these important nutrients also help maintain the pH level, they also supply vital functions for the wellbeing of the aquatic critters in an aquarium environment.
+Trace elements and minerals are crucial for the stability of water chemistry and for your fish.
+While these important nutrients also help maintain the pH level, they also supply vital functions for the well-being of the aquatic critters in an aquarium environment.